clockworksoul/smudge/README.md

 	// Add the listener
 	blackfish.AddStatusListener(MyListener{})

 	// Add a new remote node.
-Currently, to add an existing cluster at least
+Currently, to join an existing cluster you must
-	// one node must be known.
-	node, err := blackfish.CreateNodeByAddress("localhost:10000")
+	// add at least one of its healthy member nodes. node, err := blackfish.CreateNodeByAddress("localhost:10000")
 	if err == nil {
 		blackfish.AddNode(node)